shuyaoli/async-public/Tests_on_large_dataset.md

 Lock both mean and z_ik.
 Mean and z are also stored using atomic library.
 But they will be read into double for calculation.

-Each thread runs 4s faster to calcuate the dot product, SURPRISE? (possibly due to <atomic> overhead)
+Each thread runs 4s faster to calcuate the dot product, UNEXPECTED.
+(Possibly due to <atomic> overhead)

 Interestingly, reading (old) data only takes 0.5s for each thread in total.